-2021/22 £'000 2022/23 £'000

-Balance at 1 April 1,901 1,689

-Proportion of premiums incurred in previous financial years to be charged against the General Fund Balance in accordance with

-statutory requirements (204) (204)

-Amount by which finance costs charges to the Comprehensive Income and Expenditure Statement are different from finance costs chargeable in the year in accordance with statutory requirements (8) (9)

-Balance at 31 March 1,689 1,476

-d) Pensions Reserve
+2021/22 £'000 2022/23 £'000 Balance at 1 April 1,901 1,689 Proportion of premiums incurred in previous financial years to be charged against the General Fund Balance in accordance with (004) (004) statutory requirements Amount by which finance costs charges to the Comprehensive (204) (204) Income and Expenditure Statement are different from finance costs chargeable in the year in accordance with statutory requirements (8) (9) Balance at 31 March 1,689 1,476 d) Pensions Reserve

 The Pensions Reserve absorbs the timing differences arising from the different arrangements for accounting for post employment benefits and for funding benefits in accordance with statutory provisions.
 The Council accounts for post employment benefits in the Comprehensive Income and Expenditure Statement as the benefits are earned by employees accruing years of service, updating the liabilities recognised to reflect inflation, changing assumptions and investment returns on any resources set aside to meet the cost.
 However, statutory arrangements require benefits earned, to be financed, as the Council makes employer's contributions to pension funds, or, eventually pays any pensions for which it is directly responsible.
-The credit balance on the Pensions Reserve therefore shows the benefits earned by past and current employees and the resources the Council has set aside to meet them.
+The debit balance on the Pensions Reserve therefore shows a substantial shortfall in the benefits earned by past and current employees and the resources the Council has set aside to meet them.
+The Statutory arrangements will ensure that funding will have been set aside by the time the benefits come.